What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-- Fill in holes around sinks and shower drains, if they are close enough to prevent the release of pressure as you plunge.
+- Place holes around sinks or shower drains if they are close enough to stop the air from escaping when you plunge.

-If plunging doesn’t work then try this alternative method Pour half a cup of baking soda and a tablespoon of vinegar in the bowl.
-Allow the mixture to settle for about 15 minutes.
-It will fizz a bit then stop, pour hot water down (not at a boil) to eliminate the obstruction.
+If you’re not able to get the plunge working then try this alternative method Pour half a cup of baking soda and a teaspoon of vinegar inside the bathroom bowl.
+The mixture should sit for around 15 minutes.
+It will begin to bubble then stop, pour hot water down (not overly hot) to remove the blockage.

-Step 5 Utilize a coat hanger that is wire or plumbing snake.
+Step 5: Use a coat hanger that is wire or plumbing snake.

-If plunging, baking soda/vinegar techniques have failed and you are in need of a solution, it’s time to try an electric coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a thick, thin wire that has a hook that is bent on one side or it as a plumbing snake that is made specifically to clear drain clogs.
-Install the snake in the drain hole in your toilet and then twist to turn, push, or pull until you feel resistance; that’s where the blockage usually is.
-Gently try to break up any blockages using back-and-forth motion without damaging the pipeline.
+If both plunging and baking soda/vinegar methods have failed and you are in need of a solution, it’s the time to employ an electric coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until you have a thin, long wire that has a hook bent on one side or it as a plumbing snake.
+It was made specifically to clear drain blockages.
+Put the tool in the drain hole in your toilet and twist to turn, push, and pull till you experience resistance; it’s the place where the blockage is.
+Try to break up the blockages by using a back and forth motion without damaging your drainpipe.

 Note:

-After you have cleared any blockages, it is vital to turn on your water valve in your toilet.
-You should flush it a couple of times to ensure that everything is running smoothly!
+Once you’ve cleared up any obstructions, it’s essential to turn on the supply of water in your toilet bowl again.
+You should flush it a couple of times to make sure that everything flows freely now!

 Tools | Description |